graphcore/poptorch/docs/user_guide/overview.rst

 You can use any, or a combination, of these three annotation options.
 In the above examples, ``ipu_id`` is used to specify blocks.
-This alone is sufficient to enable parallel execution: by default, :py:class`~poptorch.AutoStage` will set up a pipeline for which the pipeline stage is equal to the ``ipu_id`` for each block.
+This alone is sufficient to enable parallel execution: by default, :py:class:`~poptorch.AutoStage` will set up a pipeline for which the pipeline stage is equal to the ``ipu_id`` for each block.
 However, it would be equally valid to instead use the ``user_id`` argument to assign names to each block.
-Then, using :py:class`~poptorch.Stage` or :py:class`~poptorch.Phase` classes,
+Then, using :py:class:`~poptorch.Stage` or :py:class:`~poptorch.Phase` classes,
 you can manually assign each block in a pipeline using their names, as outlined in the next sections.